 No backyard?
 No problem!
 Use these urban gardening tips to add greenery to even the smallest porch, patio or apartment balcony.

-Some examples of resilient plants for low-maintenance urban gardening include:
+Some examples of resilient plants for a low-maintenance urban garden include:

 - hens and chicks

 Even if you have a backyard, you might not have enough room for a garden.
 Growing plants in containers and hanging baskets is the perfect solution for any porch, patio or balcony that’s seriously strapped for space.

 Here are some of the best annual flowers for containers.

 You may not have a sweeping balcony, but that doesn’t mean you can’t use every inch of your space to create a beautiful urban garden.
 A great option for making the most of your tiny balcony is vertical gardening.
 You can use stack planters, railing planters, vertical wall planters and hanging baskets for an amazing apartment balcony garden.
 Bromeliads, ferns, begonias, hostas, succulents, air plants and vines make for great choices here.

 You can also use wall pockets to incorporate a variety of plant sizes, from spillers, fillers and thrillers, without major commitment.
 If you change you mind about where you want the wall pocket, you can move it.
 And because everything has its own container, the worry about companion planting goes out the window.
 This is a great option for beginners.

 No balcony at all?
 No problem!
 Here are some genius ways to bring your garden indoors.

 Use an urban garden to hide your wall or railing